SYK-08/nuttx/README.md

 ### Graphics Support

-The Ubuntu version support by Microsoft is a command-line only version.
+The Ubuntu version supported by Microsoft is a command-line-only version.
 There is no support for Linux graphics utilities.

-This limitation is not a limitation of Ubuntu, however, only in what Microsoft is willing to support.
-If you install a X-Server, then you can also use basic graphics utilities.
+This limitation is not a limitation of Ubuntu, however, only in what Microsoft is willing to support it.
+If you install an X-Server, then you can also use basic graphics utilities.
 See for example:

   <http://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/>